-- Establish a clear parent participation plan and workshops for parents - · Provide training for parents on how to access online supports for their children - · Increase the number of parents participating in English classes these services include curriculum and instructional support, local testing services, data analysis training, collaboration training, intervention assistance, professional development, and early childhood education via Title I, Title II, and additional LCFF funds.
+- Establish a clear parent participation plan and workshops for parents - · Provide training for parents on how to access online supports for their children - · Increase the number of parents participating in English classes - Engage families in understanding the importance of reading skills

+Agua Caliente Elementary School receives a portion of services that are centrally managed by the District.
+Some of these services include curriculum and instructional support, local testing services, data analysis training, collaboration training, intervention assistance, professional development, and early childhood education via Title II, Title III, and additional LCFF funds.